 If the state refuses to dismiss the commercial DUI charge, it may be willing to reduce it to reckless driving (NRS 484B.653) as part of a plea deal.
 Reckless driving carries only a two-month CDL suspension of driving privileges for a first offense.12 Learn more about how to reduce a DUI to reckless driving in Nevada.

 Arrested for driving under the influence of alcohol in a commercial vehicle in the state of Nevada?
-Contact our Las Vegas DUI attorneys to discuss how we can fight to get your charges lessened or dropped while saving your license.
+Contact our Las Vegas criminal defense attorneys and DUI attorneys to discuss how we can fight to get your charges lessened or dropped while saving your license.

 - NRS 484C.110.